alisezer/flask-template/README.md

 In this case, docker uses a prebuilt Python3.6 image that runs on Ubuntu, and creates Nginx reverse proxy and Postgres database containers to serve the application.

-To build the docker image, simply run:
+To build the docker image, fist, set your `ENV` variable within your `.env` file to `docker`.

+And then, run:

 ```bash
 sudo docker-compose up --build